I'm concerned about a student. What should I do?

-Go through the Mental Health Resource Hub located on this website with the student and decide together a resource that fits best with their needs.
+Review together the Mental Health Resource Hub located on this website and determine at least one resource that fits best with the student's needs.

 Be willing to visit mental health resources with the student

 If the student appears distressed enough and is open to your help, you may want to seize the moment by offering to visit CAPS or another mental health resource with them.